-If the past school year has taught us anything about technology in the classroom, it’s that quality trumps quantity every time.
+If the past few school years have taught us anything about technology in the classroom, it’s that quality trumps quantity every time.
 We live in a world with no shortage of tech teaching tools quantity-wise, so the key lies in sorting through them all to find the gems.

-True, after a year of fully virtual school, many parents, students, and teachers are looking forward to needing less technology next fall.
+True, even after being back in person after a year of virtual school, many parents, students, and teachers are looking forward to needing less technology moving forward.

 So, what are the best tech tools and websites for school?
-You know, the ones that can actually enhance virtual or in-person learning and everything in between?
+You know, the ones that can actually enhance virtual or in-person learning, build classroom community, and everything in between?

 Best EdTech Tools for K-12